Below you will find a breakdown of the fees we charge to our customer groups.

 The Default Administration Fee is charged from the date the Borrower goes into default or a default event occurs and continues until such time as the default is remedied or the Borrower enters a formal insolvency process.

-Recovery fees of 15% of the principal amount of the loan outstanding will be charged to the Borrower, in the event of the Borrower entering into a formal insolvency process.
+Recovery fees of up to 15% of the principal amount of the loan outstanding will be charged to the Borrower, in the event of the Borrower entering into a formal insolvency process.

 Existing investors registered prior to January 1st 2018 – No charge